datacarpentry/cloud-genomics/index.md

 $ vncserver
 ```
 2. Open [VNC Viewer](https://www.realvnc.com/download/viewer/); enter the same IP address you used to connect to the remote computer via SSH **+ ':1'** (e.g. ec2-11-11-111-11.compute-1.amazonaws.com:1)
 3. Confirm you wish to connect to the instance (you may need to say yes to confirm the first time you connect to a new instance, and/or if the connection is unencrypted).
+Enter your username (dcuser) and password.
 4. You should now be viewing the desktop of your instance.
 <p><img src="./img/dc_desktop.png"width="500"></p>